Don Hall (filmmaker)

-Donald Lee Hall (born March 8, 1969) is an American film director, voice actor and writer at Walt Disney Animation Studios.
-He is known for co-directing Winnie the Pooh (2011), Big Hero 6 (2014), Moana (2016), and Raya and the Last Dragon (2021).
-Big Hero 6 won the Academy Award for Best Animated Feature in 2015.
-Hall made his solo directorial debut in 2022 with Strange World.
+Donald Lee Hall (born March 8, 1969) is an American animation film director, voice actor and screenwriter who is best known for directing the films Winnie the Pooh (2011), Big Hero 6 (2014), Raya and the Last Dragon (2021) and Strange World (2022), and co-directing the film Moana (2016) for Walt Disney Animation Studios.
+For his work on Big Hero 6, he won an Academy Award for Best Animated Feature.

+In June 2024, Hall was announced to have joined Skydance Animation to develop and produce an original animated film for the studio.

 Hall is a graduate of the University of Iowa with a bachelor of fine arts degree in drawing and painting.